Onsen / 温泉

 Aichi

-Aichi Prefecture does not have volcanic hot springs, but it does have onsen with beautiful coastlines and spectacular views of valleys.
+Aichi Prefecture does not own volcanic onsen [hot springs] but has Onsen with beautiful coastlines and spectacular views of valleys.

-There are many popular hot spring areas, including Kira Onsen Resort, which overlooks Mikawa Bay and boasts a beautiful view of Kira Waikiki Beach stretching out before you; Nishiura Hot Spring, located at the tip of the Nishiura Peninsula and surrounded by the sea; Minamichita Onsenkyo, a catch-all name for hot springs on the southwest coast of the Chita Peninsula, which offers superb views of Ise Bay; and Yutani Onsen, where you can enjoy the rich nature of Horaikyo gorge from an outdoor hot spring.
+The onsen [hot springs] resorts in the Aichi Prefecture are; the Kira Onsen Resort overlooking the Mikawa Bay with the view of Kira Waikiki Beach stretching out; the Nishiura Onsen is located at the tip of the Nishiura Peninsula surrounded by the sea; the Minamichita Onsengou [Onsen Village], a catch-all name for onsen on the southwest coast of the Chita Peninsula having superb views of the Ise Bay; and at the Yuya Onsen, enjoy the rich nature of Horai-kyo Gorge from an outdoor onsen.

 Shizuoka

-Atami Onsen, one of three major hot springs in Japan, opened in the 700s and is said to have been visited by Shogun Tokugawa Ieyasu.
-Ito Onsen, another of the three, is where many cultural figures and artists have stayed.
-Doi Onsen is where you can watch a beautiful sunset over Suruga Bay while relaxing in the hot water.
-There is no end to the number of recommended hot spring resorts, such as Kanzanji Onsen, which offers a wonderful view of Lake Hamana and is a convenient base for sightseeing with the variety of leisure spots in the neighborhood.
+Shizuoka has numbers of renowned historical sites, superb views of Mt.
+Fuji and other peaks, and the beautiful natural scenery of white sandy beaches contrasting with the blue-green sea.
+With the numbers of famous onsen, it is not an exaggeration to call this area an “onsen paradise”.
+Atami Onsen, one of the major onsen in Japan, opened in the 700s and is said to have been visited by Shogun Tokugawa Ieyasu.
+Ito Onsen, another one of the major onsen, had many cultural figures and artists stayed.
+Doi Onsen is a place to watch a beautiful sunset over the Suruga Bay while relaxing in the onsen.
+There is no end to the onsen resorts to recommend, Kanzanji Onsen for instance, has a wonderful view of Lake Hamana and is a convenient base for sightseeing with a variety of leisure spots in the neighborhood.

 Nagano

-Nagano Prefecture is surrounded by 3,000-meter-high mountains, and with rivers flowing between the mountains it is rich in nature.
-Its unique inland climate makes for large differences in temperature.
-Located about 10 minutes by car from Matsumoto Castle, which is a National Treasure, Asama Onsen is known for being used as a bathhouse by the lord of Matsumoto Castle in the olden days.
-In recent years, many cultural icons have stayed there.
-Shirahone Onsen has a magnificent panoramic view of the mountains and valleys of the Northern Alps, and its clear water becomes cloudy when exposed to the air.
-Nozawa Onsen is an old onsen town with an evocative atmosphere and is one of the hot spring resorts in Yudanaka Shibu onsen area.
-Jigokudani Onsen is home to the Jigokudani Monkey Park, famous for the monkeys that bathe in the hot springs.
+Nagano Prefecture, rich in nature, is surrounded by 3,000-meter-high mountains and rivers flowing between the mountains.
+The unique inland climate makes a large difference in the temperature.
+The Asama Onsen, located about 10 minutes by car from the National Treasure Matsumoto Castle, is known for being used as a bathhouse by the lord of Matsumoto Castle in the olden days.
+Shirahone Onsen has a magnificent panoramic view of the mountains and valleys of the Northern Japan Alps, where the clear water becomes cloudy when exposed to the air.
+Nozawa Onsen is an old onsen town with an evocative atmosphere and is one of the onsen resorts in Yudanaka Shibu Onsen area.
+Jigokudani Onsen is home to the Jigokudani Yaen-koen [Jigokudani Monkey Park], famous for the monkeys bathing in the onsen.

 Gifu

-Gifu Prefecture has many attractions such as old townscapes, traditional culture, and World Heritage sites.
-Gero Onsen is known for its smooth spring water, good for “bathing beauties,” and a stroll through the hot spring resort is enjoyable.
-Hirayu Onsen, the oldest hot spring in the Okuhida Hot Spring Resort area in Takayama, became famous as a therapeutic hot spring resort when a white monkey bathed in its waters to cure his wound.
-Nagaragawa Onsen is located at the foot of Mt Kinka and offers views of Gifu Castle and Nagara River, known for its cormorant fishing.
-Hida Takayama Onsen has a charming old townscape along the mountains of the North Alps.
+Gifu Prefecture is home of the Old Township, traditional culture, and World Heritage sites.
+Gero Onsen, known for the smooth spring water, good for "bathing beauties" also enjoy a stroll through the hot spring resort.
+Hirayu Onsen, the oldest onsen in the Okuhida Onsengo Hot Springs area in Takayama, famous for a therapeutic onsen resort when a white monkey bathed in the onsen to cure the wound.
+Nagaragawa Onsen, located at the foot of Mt.
+Kinka, has views of the Gifu Castle and the Nagara River, known for the cormorant fishing.
+Hida Takayama Onsen has a charming old township along the mountains of the Northern Japan Alps.

 Mie